egberts/egberts.github.io-src/content/articles/gentoo-qemu-setup-tiny.md

 How to setup the Gentoo OS from scratch ... within the QEMU VM startup; this time by making it a tiny one.
-This would be similiar to Damn Small Linux (DSL) distro.
+This would be similar to Damn Small Linux (DSL) distro.

 Most useful for embedded system.